 Your Clipboard Only Remembers One Thing

+The native clipboard on Mac and Windows holds exactly one item.
+Copy something new, and whatever you had before is gone forever.
+That’s fine until you need it back — which, if you’re honest, happens five times a day.
 The link you copied two minutes ago.
 The paragraph you needed for two different docs.
 The address you keep pasting all afternoon.
 The macOS and Windows clipboards only hold one item, so copying something new erases the previous copy.
 You copy a link, then copy something else, then realize you needed the first one.
 You re-copy the same URL three times a day because the clipboard keeps getting overwritten.
 That perfect paragraph you copied from a long article?
 Gone the second you copied a phone number.
-Lost code snippets, screenshots, addresses and quotes that you "had a second ago."
+Lost code snippets, screenshots, addresses and quotes that you “had a second ago.”

 Every copy, saved automatically.
 Browse your history with one hotkey.
 Paste anything, anywhere.